project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 ```

 ### Agent Extension
-The Agent will need to be extended to support Configuration level resources and crictl Pod patching.
+The Agent will need to be extended to support Configuration-level resources and crictl Pod patching.
-See [the proposal](./job-brokers.md) for extensions needed to support Jobs.
+See [the proposal](https://github.com/project-akri/akri-docs/pull/17) for extensions needed to
+support Jobs.

-#### Configuration level resources
+#### Configuration-level resources
-To support Configuration level resources, the Agent will create an additional device plugin for each
+To support Configuration-level resources, the Agent will create an additional device plugin for each
 Configuration (that initiates discovery).
 This device plugin will contain `capacity` * `number of
 instances` slots.
 Each slot will map to a "real" slot of an Instance device plugin.
 For example,
 after deploying a `onvif` Configuration with a `capacity` of `2`, the `NodeSpec` of a node that